Is Spectral Width a Reliable Measure of GRB Emission Physics?: Fitting for the width

-Let us now examine the proxy for the data width, $\Delta$, to see if it can be used as an auxiliary indicator for emission physics.
+Let us now examine the proxy for the width in the data, $\Delta$, and its relation to synchrotron emission.
 To incorporate the uncertainty on $\Delta$ into the full sample distribution, the full marginal distributions from all fits are combined into a single distribution in Figure \ref{fig:delta}.
 The distribution is unimodal with a tail extending to narrow widths.
 Hints of substructure are visually apparent in the distribution, but are likely an artifact of small sample size.

 A simple power law synchrotron model from \citet{Baring:2004,Burgess:2014} was used to create synthetic count spectra using the GBM response matrices from a GRB in the sample.
 These synthetic spectra were then fit via BPS to a SBPL to estimate the values of $\Delta$ for different electron power law distributions.
 However, several factors influence the value of $\Delta$ beyond the shape of the electron distribution alone; most notably, the number of counts at high-energy in the synthetic spectra.
 This makes it difficult to set a hard limit on which values of $\Delta$ correspond to various synchrotron scenarios\footnote{Both \citet{Axelsson:2015} and \citet{Yu:2015} calculate their respective limits in photon space rather than count space.
 Both works use Monte Carlo methods to calculate reportedly small errors on their respective measures.}.
 Nevertheless, examining the distribution of $\Delta$ expected from synchrotron with electron power law indices $p=2,4$ is necessary to follow the previous investigations into the spectral width.
 These limits are displayed in Figure \ref{fig:delta} both as the full marginal distribution from the BPS and as their respective 0.68 credible regions.
 The peak of the observed $\Delta$ distribution coincides with the SBPL-fitted $\Delta$'s of the synthetic synchrotron spectra when $p=4$.
+Thus, the distribution of widths from real data are marginally consistent with the limits derived from pure synchrotron emission.
 This is notably in contrast to the conclusions derived in previous studies providing further evidence that the natural width of the (less predictive) Band function is biasing the previously derived widths.

 While these results are promising for synchrotron emission, it is worth examining their weaknesses.
 The difficulties of reconciling empirical models with physical spectra presents us with problems even when the more flexible SBPL is used to fit and characterize the spectra.
 Consider Figure \ref{fig:compare_phys} which shows the fitted Band and SBPL functions to simulated synchrotron spectra.
 In the first case (Figure \ref{fig:compare_phys} (a)) the SBPL accurately models the spectra, in the second case (Figure \ref{fig:compare_phys} (b)) the SBPL overestimates the peak energy of the synthetic model and poorly models the non power law behavior of spectrum at low energies.
 In each case, the Band function fails to accurately model the synthetic spectrum.
 For these reasons, even though $\Delta$ serves as a better proxy for the width due to its ability to model the width directly in the data, it should not be used to set quantitative limits or inferences for the true underlying emission mechanisms in the data.